Fathir-shishir/neocortexapi/source/MySEProject/EffectMaxNewSynapseCount/EffectMaxNewSynapseCount/Documentation/readme.md

 | 50                 | 93.7         |

 Here from the above result we can see that almost all the parameter performs identically when given a small input to learn.
 So in terms of the optimal parameter value of `MaxNewSynapseCount` 50 looks better.
+We have also used Unit tests to automate the results and compare which value of MaxNewSynapseCount is best along with MaxSynapsePersegment.

+#### All test cases can be found [here](https://github.com/Fathir-shishir/neocortexapi/blob/team_AS/source/MySEProject/EffectMaxNewSynapseCount/EffectMaxNewSynapseCount/EffectSynapseCountTest/SequenceLearningTests.cs).